Mike Ford Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third across all league pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).

-- Rays pitchers combine to allow 146 home runs (one per game), the first-fewest in the league.
+- The Rays give up the fewest home runs in baseball (149 total, one per game).

-- In his most recent appearance on Sunday against the Cleveland Guardians, the right-hander threw five innings, allowing one earned run while surrendering three hits.
+- The righty's most recent time out was on Monday against the Boston Red Sox, when he threw 5 1/3 innings, surrendering three earned runs while allowing two hits.

-- In 17 games this season, the 22-year-old has a 5.31 ERA and 12 strikeouts per nine innings, while allowing a batting average of .256 to opposing hitters.
+- The 28-year-old has put up an ERA of 2.76, with 7.9 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.